Review by FF2 Contributor Giorgi Plys-Garzotto

 As the introductory narration of Tulip Fever tells us, in Amsterdam at the time of the film there was nothing more valuable than tulips—people were spending all the money they had on these flowers, and some were getting incredibly rich from different kinds of speculation on the tulip market.
 If this seems like a heavyhandedly #relevant setting in our post-2008 world, that’s because it is.

-As the Tulip Bubble inflates, we meet our main characters—“Sophia” (Alicia Vikander), a wealthy noblewoman, and “Maria” (Holliday Grainger), her maid and the narrator of the film.
-Sophia is married to “Cornelis” (Christoph Waltz), and has been desperately trying to give him a child, but with no success.
+As the Tulip Bubble inflates, we meet our main characters—“Sophia” (Alicia Vikander), an orphan girl who was all but sold by the Abbess of a local convent (Judi Dench) to a wealthy merchant, and “Maria” (Holliday Grainger), Sophia's maid and best friend, and the narrator of the film.
+Sophia is married to “Cornelis” (Christoph Waltz), and has been desperately trying to give him a child to make good on the deal between Cornelis and the Abbess, which stipulated that all her siblings at the convent would benefit from Cornelis's money.
 Despite the cutting-edge of 17th century medicine, fertility doctors are of no help, and Sophia’s desperation is reaching its peak when Cornelis invites the dashing young artist “Jan” (Dane Dehaan) to paint his and Sophia’s portrait.

 An Anna Karenina plot is set in motion here as Sophia strikes up an affair with Jan in between portrait sessions, and while the sex scenes are some of the better ones I’ve seen, it didn’t really make up for the hackneyed storyline.
 The other main plot piece falling into place at this juncture involves Maria getting pregnant, while her fiancee ends up breaking up with her and being shanghaiied from Amsterdam through a series of mishaps, leaving her to have the baby out of wedlock.

-That brings me to one strength of Tulip Fever, which is the deftness with which its tragedies play out—rather than a Macbeth-style tragedy driven by a character’s fatal flaw, this one is more of a Romeo and Juliet story, where capital-f Fate seems to step in to personally enact Murphy’s Law.
+One main strength of Tulip Fever, is the deftness with which its tragedies play out—rather than a Macbeth-style tragedy driven by a character’s fatal flaw, this one is more of a Romeo and Juliet story, where capital-f Fate seems to step in to personally enact Murphy’s Law.
 Small moments of bad luck and easily explained misunderstandings are the main plot points, subverting the characters’ best-laid plans.

 Example: Maria’s boyfriend happens to see Sophia trysting with Jan while wearing Maria’s clothes, and assumes that Maria is the one having an affair with Jan.
 Then, when he goes back to check the bet he had laid on some tulip bonds (???) to win money to marry Maria, he finds that he has won big—but then just so happens to have his coinpurse stolen (by Cara DeLevigne?!?!).
 As he tries to get it back, he inadvertantly starts a bar fight—with a crew of sailors who knock him out and stow him away on a boat headed to the West Indies as a prank (classic!).